 Option ipv6_host_with_bracket deals with how to parse IPv6 addresses.
 For details, see argument Options of request/[4,5].

 Retrieves the options currently used by the client.

 '''

 info() -> list()

 info(Profile) -> list()

-Types:

-Profile = profile() | pid()

-When started stand_alone only the pid can be used.

 '''

 Produces a list of miscellaneous information.
 Intended for debugging.
 If no profile is specified, the default profile is used.